Feedback About wiseGEEK Login

-What Is the Difference Between Slander And Defamation?
+What is the Difference Between Slander and Defamation?

-• Written By: Anna B. Smith
+Anna B. Smith

 Slander and defamation are two words which both mean that something untrue has been communicated, as fact, about someone or something.
 Slander is a type of defamation.
 This term is used when the type of communication that contained the false claim is verbal.